-LEVELS OF SERVICE (WE PROVIDE) WE WILL KNOW WE ARE MEETING THE LEVEL OF SERVICE IF: CURRENT PERFORMANCE We undertake monitoring of environmental trends and conditions and maintain reporting systems that protect and inform the community about environmental conditions, changes, and risks.
+LEVELS OF SERVICE WE WILL KNOW WE ARE MEETING THE LEVEL OF CURRENT FORECAST PERFORMANCE (TARGET) (WE PROVIDE) SERVICE IF.
+PERFORMANCE YEAR 1 YEAR 2 YEAR 3 BY YEAR 10 We undertake monitoring of environmental trends and conditions and maintain reporting systems that protect and inform the community about environmental conditions, changes, and risks.
 The Operational Plan outlines the objectives and activities to be undertaken in implementing the Tasman-Nelson Regional Pest Management Plan for the present financial year.
-Biosecurity Annual Report 2016 - 17 and Operational Plan 2017 - 18 delivered to the Environment and Planning Committee 9 November 2017 (REP17-11-02).
+Biosecurity Annual Report 2016-17 and Operational Plan 2017-18 delivered to the Environment and Planning Committee 9 November 2017 (REP17- 11-02).
+Annual Operational Plan tabled to Council or a Council committee by 30 November.
+Annual Operational Plan tabled to Council or a Council committee by 30 November.
+Annual Operational Plan tabled to Council or a Council committee by 30 November.
+Annual Operational Plan tabled to Council or a Council committee by 30 November.
 Timely reporting of pest management operations for the previous financial year, in accordance with requirements of the Biosecurity Act.
-Biosecurity Annual Report 2016 - 17 and Operational Plan 2017 - 18 delivered to the Environment and Planning Committee 9 November 2017 (REP17-11-02).
+Biosecurity Annual Report 2016-17 and Operational Plan 2017-18 delivered to the Environment and Planning Committee 9 November 2017 (REP17- 11-02).
+Annual reports tabled to Council or a Council committee by 30 November Annual reports tabled to Council or a Council committee by 30 November Annual reports tabled to Council or a Council committee by 30 November Annual reports tabled to Council or a Council committee by 30 November